inet-framework/inet/doc/src/users-guide/ch-network-interfaces.rst

 :ned:`TunInterface` is a virtual network interface that can be used for creating tunnels, but it is more powerful than that.
-It lets an application-layer module capture packets sent to the TUN interface and do whatever it pleases with it (including sending it to a peer entity in an UDP or plain IPv4 packet.)
+It lets an application-layer module capture packets sent to the TUN interface and do whatever it pleases with them (including sending them to a peer entity in a UDP or plain IPv4 packet.)

 To set up a tunnel, add an instance of :ned:`TunnelApp` to the node, and specify the protocol (IPv4 or UDP) and the remote endpoint of the tunnel